ovgu-ailab/idl2021/index.md

 You need to take both for the course.
 There will be two groups for each exercise type
 To participate in the exercises, you must register in the [LSF system](https://lsf.ovgu.de).
-Registration is possible until TBA.
+Registration is possible until October 8, 2021.
 When you apply for the exercise groups, you can specify priorities for the different dates.
 Please specify several dates with different priorities as we cannot guarantee that everybody will be assigned to their first choice!